 - And much more!

-Your introductory herbal medicine subject covers its origins, East vs West, the different approaches are taken by herbalists both today and in the past, as well as early exposure to herbal remedies you can begin using at home straight away.
-Other first-year herbal subjects will enable you to start building a comprehensive knowledge of the different herbs and their value.
-This will include herbs you may have already heard of such as the ginsengs, Valerian, St Mary’s Thistle, Dandelion, Chamomile, Ginkgo and many more.
+Your introductory herbal medicine subject covers its origins, East vs. West, the different approaches are taken by herbalists both today and in the past, and early exposure to herbal remedies you can begin using at home straight away.
+Other first-year herbal subjects will enable you to build a comprehensive knowledge of the different herbs and their value.
+This will include herbs you may have already heard of, such as the ginsengs, Valerian, St Mary's Thistle, Dandelion, Chamomile, Ginkgo, and many more.

-In your first Homoeopathy subject, you will learn remedies you can begin to use at home with your family, as well as how Homoeopathy differs from other forms of treatment.
+In your first Homoeopathy subject, you will learn remedies you can begin to use at home with your family and how Homoeopathy differs from other forms of treatment.
 This includes the theory behind Homoeopathy and the principles of using it.
-You will also learn ‘Homoeopathic First Aid’ and remedies you can use for ailments from teething to hangovers!
-Underpinning these are the other foundational subjects where you will learn about the body and how it works, and the scientific knowledge you need as a health professional.
+You will also learn 'Homoeopathic First Aid' and remedies you can use for ailments from teething to hangovers!
+Underpinning these are the other foundational subjects where you will learn about the body and how it works and the scientific knowledge you need as a health professional.

-Having learnt how the body works, you will now learn what happens when things go wrong.
+Having learned how the body works, you will now learn what happens when things go wrong.
 You will gain a thorough knowledge of diseases and develop the confidence to assess conditions your clients may be experiencing.
 You will acquire skills to undertake consultations, use basic and effective communication and counselling techniques, and interpret pathology results.
-Your studies in nutrition will continue with a more in-depth look at vitamins, minerals and other nutrients, and their potential uses.
+Your studies in nutrition will continue with a more in-depth look at vitamins, minerals, and other nutrients and their potential uses.

-You will continue to expand your knowledge on the different herbs used by practitioners, the chemistry of the herbs that enable them to have such a powerful effect in the body, and the steps from correct plant identification through to what may end up being taken as a tea or a tablet.
-You will learn about the different approaches Homoeopaths take in consultations, and what guides you to select the right remedy.
-Your Homoeopathic studies end in this second stage, leaving you with the confidence to use a wide range of remedies in many different conditions.
+You will continue to expand your knowledge on the different herbs used by practitioners, the chemistry of the herbs that enable them to have such a powerful effect on the body, and the steps from correct plant identification through to what may end up being taken as a tea or a tablet.
+You will learn about the different approaches Homoeopaths take in consultations and what guides you to select the right remedy.
+Your Homoeopathic studies end in this second stage, leaving you confident to use a wide range of remedies in many different conditions.